mimblewimble/grin-rfcs/text/0000-deprecate-http-tx.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-Instead of looking for a best possible transaction method, this proposal comes down to favoring the least worst transaction methods by removing the worst transaction methods from the perspectives of privacy, security, censorship resistance and minimalism.

-In this case, HTTP(S) is the least desirable transaction method.
-It actively jeopardizes user privacy when services only accept payments via HTTP(S), can jeapardize security when not configured properly, is not censorship resistant as IPs can be blocked and domains can be seized and is not minimal once the additional configuration requirements are factored in.

-By not deprecating HTTP(S) we lose an opportunity to provide an additional layer of privacy to present and future Grin supporters.
-While there will likely be a fair amount of friction to the adoption of this RFC, most will agree it is something that will need to be done eventually and will only become more difficult to do with time.
+By not deprecating HTTP(S) an opportunity is lost to provide an additional layer of privacy to present and future Grin supporters.

+Deprecating HTTP only while continuing to support HTTPS would not likely be viable.
+As currently implemented, removing HTTP support would also mean removing HTTPS support.
+Allowing HTTPS while blocking HTTP may beyond the scope of `grin-wallet` configuration.

 # Prior art
 [prior-art]: #prior-art

+A [general comparison of transaction methods for Grin](https://github.com/mimblewimble/grin-pm/issues/283) is available and provides many considerations when weighing possible transaction methods, including HTTP(S).

 Bitcoin previously used a similar transaction method (send to IP) which was deprecated as well for many valid reasons.
 While the arguments presented in this RFC are primarily derived from the objective of delivering privacy, there are other good reasons previously discussed in the context of Bitcoin.
 These discussions can be found partially in the [bitcointalk post](https://bitcointalk.org/index.php?topic=9334.0) accompanying the [PR](https://github.com/bitcoin/bitcoin/pull/253) that removed this feature for Bitcoin.